aplteam/Cider/docs/Cider-User-Guide.md

 ### Requirements

+#### APL Version

+The first version you can use Cider with is 18.0.
+This is because Cider is a Tatin package, and Tatin runs under 18.0 or later.

+#### Tatin

-Cider relies on the [Tatin packet manager](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") because it is a Tatin package.
+Cider relies on the [Tatin package manager](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") because it is a Tatin package.
 With version 19.0 and later Tatin will be available in `⎕SE` right from the start.
 With earlier versions (18.0 and 18.2) it's up to the user to take care of that.

 If Tatin is not in `⎕SE` but available in the `MyUCMDs/` folder then Cider will attempt to load it by executing the user command `]Tatin.Version` which should implicitly load Tatin into `⎕SE`.

 I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
 However, Cider is not a requirement for using Tatin.

+#### APLGit2

+In case you use Git as a version control management tool you should install the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") as well as the user command [APLGit2](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub").

+When a project carries a directory `.git/` then Cider knows that the project is version controlled with Git.
+It also checks whether `⎕SE.APLGit2` is available: this is the API of the user command `]APLGit2`.
+Cider uses this to display the Git status report for a project in the later stages of opening a project.

+I> In order to install APLGit2 as a user command execute this statement:
+I>
+I> `]InstallPackages [tatin]aplteam-APLGit2 [MyUCMDs]`

 ### Installation

+With version 19.0 and later, Cider will be part of a default installation.
+In earlier versions you must install it yourself.

 To install Cider, issue this command:

 ```
 ]Tatin.InstallPackages [tatin]Cider [MyUCMDs]
 ```

-When a new instance of Dyalog is started ]Cider will be available.
-For an instance that was already running when Cider was installed execute ]UReset.
+When a new instance of Dyalog is started `]Cider` will be available.
+For an instance that was already running when Cider was installed execute `]UReset`.

 #### Upgrading Cider
 You can upgrade Cider to the latest version by issuing the following command: